 This makes sense, as insect populations are declining in many different parts of the country.
 Erratic weather patterns are also known to disrupt natural seed production.

 Parrots are also likely to avoid regions that contain such predators.
-Unfortunately, there isn’t much you can do to attract these birds if this is the case.

 Is It Good to Have Parrots in Your Yard?